h0bb3/log/docs/_posts/2021-05-03-self-evaluation.md

 Motivate your assessment with examples, using the following criteria: Contribute towards an open, permissive working climate, Treat colleagues and students with respect, Share knowledge and experiences with colleagues, Build and maintain relationships and networks, both within and beyond the department or equivalent

 * _Joint course development effort for OOP course, hoping to extend this colaboration into the OOA/D course._
-* _Sharing knowledge regarding GitLab build pipelines, Gradle and contributing with working open source code to assess student submissions:
+* _Sharing knowledge regarding GitLab build pipelines, Gradle and contributing with working [open source code to monitor quality of student submissions](https://github.com/tobias-dv-lnu/log/tree/main/code/gitlab-code-quality-as-unit-tests)_
 * _Contributing with course materials for engineering student project courses._

 ### 1.3 My ability to contribute towards operational development is excellent